Mediacom99/suckless-build/README.md

     5. if you want to go back, just do cp backup/config.def.lastbackup.h config.h and recompile
     6. if everything works do a commit for each customization or patch installed!

+## How to revert to an old commit ?

+First fetch and pull:
+  1. git fetch && git pull
+Then reset local repo to old commit:
+  2. git reset --hard <commit-hash>
+Do whatever you want.
+Push your new current commit and force remote to accept it (You will lose all the commits newer than the one you reverted back to!):
+  3. git push -f <current-branch-name> origin